zecton0/ShadowNuker/README.md

 - Dm All : Send a private message to all server members
 - Auto Raid : Fast Raid with configured options
 - Custom Bot Presence : Set your presence options in the config file
+- Multi features like nuke and change at once
 ```

 ## <a id="How To Use"></a>📜 » How To Use
 1. Install Python (3.10+) and add it to PATH.
 2. Download and extract latest ShadowNuker version.
-3. Install requirements → open the cmd and go in ShadowNuker folder then run `pip install -r requirements.txt`.
+3. Install requirements → start file named setup.bat
 4. Config the `config.py` if you want.
 5. Run `main.py` in the cmd → `python main.py`.
 6. Enter Bot token and server id.